srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/3_release_notes.rst

 * 002.000.000

-  * Added fully functional srsENB to srsLTE code
+  * Added fully functional srsENB to srsRAN code
-  * Merged srsUE code into srsLTE and reestructured PHY code
+  * Merged srsUE code into srsRAN and reestructured PHY code
   * Added support for SoapySDR devices (eg LimeSDR)
   * Fixed issues in RLC AM
   * Added support for NEON and AVX in many kernels and Viterbi decoder